A discretization of Holst's action for general relativity: Motivation

+Given that the EPRL spin foam model is already constructed, that there is already a framework for effective spin foam models, and that they are related to classical simplicial models for general relativity, it is natural to ask what can the contribution of our new model be.
+We address that issue later in this article, but here we just mention how two differences between our model and the usual models based on a Regge geometry --with flat simplices, and where the direct picture of spacetime geometry is associated to the boundary of the simplices-- can be advantageous.
 Only very recently have the first spin foam simulations involving more than one simplex been performed \cite{ESFM1, SFmoreThan1simplex1, SFmoreThan1simplex2}.
 Since the geometry of the current spin foam models is based on flat 4-simplices, the curvature degrees of freedom have barely been tested in spin foam models for quantum gravity \cite{Livine}.
-In contrast, if a quantum version of our model is constructed, the study of a single 4-simplex (also called spacetime atom) would necessarily include curvature degrees of freedom.
+In contrast, if a quantum version of our model is constructed, the study of a single 4-simplex (which we will also call spacetime atom) would necessarily include curvature degrees of freedom.
+This feature comes from our use of Reisenberger's discretization \cite{Rei1}.
+In contrast with most most models the geometric picture of a spacetime atom is directly associated to the interior of the 4-simplex.
+Although this difference can be thought of as a simple reorganization of the degrees of freedom with respect to the discretization, having a ``bulk geometry picture'' gives us the possibility of regularizing the coupling of gravity with matter fields in a simple way, which is not directly available to other models.

 In section \ref{Model} we present the discrete model, show that in the continuum limit the discrete action converges to the Holst action, and deduce its field equations.
-In Section \ref{B} we write our model as a discrete constrained BF theory in two different ways and discuss the differences between our model and other simplicial models used in loop quantum gravity.
-Finally, in Section \ref{Outlook} we give a summary of the main results and present avenues for future research.
+In Section \ref{B} we write our model as a discrete constrained BF theory in two different ways.
+In Section \ref{NewPerspectives} we describe with some detail a few perspectives offered by our model which distinguish it from available models.
+Finally, in Section \ref{Summary} we give a brief summary of the main results and briefly address the issue of considering a more general action including topological terms.